ShobitSuman/Induction-Program/README.md

 ### Expert Lecture
 - **Dr. Jaswinder Singh,** Incharge-IAPT, Siksharatan Awardee
   Amazed students with live experiments and a fun, hands-on approach to learning.
-His engaging style made complex concepts feel simple and enjoyable.

 - **Dr. Priyadarshini,** Expert in Universal Human Values
   Spoke about how qualities like empathy, honesty, and responsibility are just as important as technical skills in a successful career.